liam-ayathan/CakeDefi-Masternode-AUM/README.md

 - Bar Chart which displays graphcial comparison of dfi and dash market capitalizations

 ## Deployment
 Deployed on Netlify!
-Take a look here: [Cake Masternode AUM Liam](https://cakedefi-masternode-aum-liam.netlify.app/)
+Take a look here: [Cake Masternode AUM Liam](https://cakedefi-masternode-aum-liam.netlify.app/).
+The website is mobile responsive!